 Introduction to Medical Humanities

-Each Fall semester, Dr. Nathan Carlin and other Center Faculty present various topics from the area of medical humanities.
+This Fall semester, Dr. Thomas Cole and Center Faculty, Staff, and Postdoctoral Fellows will present various topics from the area of medical humanities.
 All first- and second-year students are invited to attend and be introduced to the medical humanities.
 First-year students interested in pursing a Certificate in Medical Humanities and Ethics are encouraged to attend, and second-year students currently in the Program are required to attend and complete this course.